Generic Name: nicardipine hydrochloride

 For treatment of overdosage, implement standard measures including monitoring of cardiac and respiratory functions.
 Position the patient so as to avoid cerebral anoxia.
 Use vasopressors for patients exhibiting profound hypotension.

 Cardene (nicardipine hydrochloride) is a calcium ion influx inhibitor (slow channel blocker or calcium channel blocker).
 Cardene I.V.
-Premixed Injection for intravenous administration contains 40 mg of nicardipine hydrochloride per 200 mL (0.2 mg/mL) in either dextrose or sodium chloride.
+Premixed Injection for intravenous administration contains 40 mg of nicardipine hydrochloride per 200 mL (0.2 mg/mL) in sodium chloride.
 Nicardipine hydrochloride is a dihydropyridine derivative with IUPAC (International Union of Pure and Applied Chemistry) chemical name (±)-2-(benzyl-methyl amino) ethyl methyl 1,4-dihydro-2,6-dimethyl-4-(m-nitrophenyl)-3,5-pyridinedicarboxylate monohydrochloride and has the following structure:

 Nicardipine hydrochloride is a greenish-yellow, odorless, crystalline powder that melts at about 169°C. It is freely soluble in chloroform, methanol, and glacial acetic acid, sparingly soluble in anhydrous ethanol, slightly soluble in n-butanol, water, 0.01 M potassium dihydrogen phosphate, acetone, and dioxane, very slightly soluble in ethyl acetate, and practically insoluble in benzene, ether, and hexane.
 It has a molecular weight of 515.99.